Modes of configuring third-party Editors

-The configuration for an IDE depends on which type of editor you want to use.
+The configuration for an Integrated Development Environment (IDE) depends on which type of editor you want to use.

 In addition to the native Cloudera Machine Learning editor, you can configure Cloudera Machine Learning to work with third-party, browser-based IDEs, such as Jupyter, and also certain local IDEs that run on your machine, such as PyCharm.